 Answer - They will increase towing and have additional patrols in the summertime to address parking, pedestrian safety, vehicles, bikes, and other related issues.
 They acknowledged the limited staffing but assured that they are being proactive in addressing the problem.
 NHP is in charge of this area.
 They do not have the full staffing capabilities to fully monitor this area.

-Caroline – We need people who are in the know.
+Caroline Usinger – We need people who are in the know.
 The fire and police departments need to be involved in these big issues.

-Sarah Schmits – I would encourage an opportunity for a presentation on the plan to the public.
+Sarah Schmitz – I would encourage an opportunity for a presentation on the plan to the public.

 Kristy Wells – I will make sure those educational opportunities come together.